Kedreamix/Linly-Talker/README.md

 ## Introduction

-Linly-Talker is an innovative digital human conversation system that integrates the latest artificial intelligence technologies, including Large Language Models (LLM), Automatic Speech Recognition (ASR), Text-to-Speech (TTS), and voice cloning technology.
-This system offers an interactive web interface through the Gradio platform, allowing users to upload images and engage in personalized dialogues with AI.
+Linly-Talker is an innovative digital human conversation system that integrates the latest artificial intelligence technologies, including Large Language Models (LLM) 🤖, Automatic Speech Recognition (ASR) 🎙️, Text-to-Speech (TTS) 🗣️, and voice cloning technology 🎤.
+This system offers an interactive web interface through the Gradio platform 🌐, allowing users to upload images 📷 and engage in personalized dialogues with AI 💬.

 The core features of the system include: